- Define and use formal terminology to describe and interpret a phylogenetic tree

 - Name the different types of data used to create phylogenetic trees, and recognize that hypotheses represented by phylogenetic trees are revised as we gather more evidence

 - Define geologic time, list the four major eons in chronological order, and identify the major events of life (or absence thereof) that define each eon

 Biological diversity is the topic of this module.
 All organisms that ever existed on this planet are related to other organisms in a branching evolutionary pattern called the tree of life.
 To decipher this relatedness between the diversity of organisms, both living and extinct, “tree thinking” is invaluable.
 Tree thinking, or phylogenetic thinking, helps us unravel the branching evolutionary relationships between extant species, while thinking about the passage of time and the ancestors of each of those living species.
-The image below represents a basic phylogenetic tree, with the living species represented by letters across the top of the diagram.

 A phylogenetic tree is a visual representation of the relationship between different organisms, showing the path through evolutionary time from a common ancestor to different descendants.
 Trees can represent relationships ranging from the entire history of life on earth, down to individuals in a population.
 Trees that show species help us understand how new species form from common ancestral species.
 The process of new species formation, called speciation, is the starting point for a discussion of biological diversity.
 The natural endpoint will be extinction.

 The diagram below shows a tree of 3 taxa (singular taxon, a taxonomic unit).